-Students have full access to all resources available at the college including: Academic Advising, Testing Center, Computer Lab, Fitness Center, Learning Center, Transfer Resources, clubs, etc. Students are encouraged to utilize the tutoring in the Learning Center as needed, prior to having trouble in class.
-E/MC students are not eligible to participate in interscholastic athletic programs at the college, but they are encouraged to join clubs and engage in the activities provided by the college.
+Students have full access to all resources available at the college including Academic Advising, Testing Center, Computer Lab, Fitness Center, Learning Center, Transfer Resources, clubs, etc. Students are encouraged to utilize the tutoring in the Learning Center as needed, prior to having trouble in class.
+EMC students are encouraged to join clubs and engage in the activities provided by the college.